-Carrie Ann Back is a Native American travel writer and full-time globetrotter.
-Recent bylines include Travel + Leisure, Parents Magazine, Postcards Magazine, Culture Trip, Matador Network, & more!
+Carrie Ann Back is a Native American travel writer & full-time globetrotter.
+Recent bylines include Travel + Leisure, Parents Magazine, REI, Postcards Magazine, Culture Trip, Matador Network, & more!

 Chef Nephi Craig: Decolonizing Recovery through Native Foodways